 Life is full of bunny trails.
 Don’t waste physical and emotional energy on the trivial.
 This will help eliminate what Marshall Goldsmith refers to as vicarious living.
 Vicarious living gets us nowhere.
-We do this through TV, gossip columns and our personal gossip groups.
+We do this through focusing our attention on TV, gossip columns and our personal gossip groups.
 It’s easy to talk about the exploits of the Kardashians, the latest meltdown of Bill Cosby or the hottest information about a mutual acquaintance.
 It’s the trap of talking about others rather than discovering how we can make a difference.

 There’s a lot of nonsense in our daily discussions, and most of it doesn’t matter.